Widespread Use of Products Containing Asbestos

 - Asbestosis: benign (non-cancerous) scar tissue in the lungs

-- Mesothelioma: cancer masses develop in the lung, heart, abdomen and testicle linings
+- Mesothelioma: cancer masses develop in the lung, heart, abdomen, and testicle linings

 - Other cancers: asbestos-related cancer can develop in the ovaries and larynx

-Yet asbestos-related diseases affect thousands of people each year.
+Asbestos-related diseases affect thousands of people each year.

 Anyone with an asbestos-related disease should explore their treatment options and how to pay for their medical expenses.
+Our Free Asbestos Products Guide can help you get started.

 Banning Asbestos Products

-That included regulators such as:
+That included regulatory agencies such as:

 - Environmental Protection Agency (EPA)